DenisPavlov/work_project/actual/readme.md

 Camel in action
 -----------------------
-2.3 Creating routes in Java
+2.4 Defining routes in XML

 topjava
 -----------------------